LiaPlayground/BerLearn-Talk-2019/README.md

     --{{3}}--
 How would you define a quiz only with a typewriter?
 Quizzes in LiaScript are always associated with brackets.
-You can implement a muliplechoice quiz with this checkbox-like notation, where the X marks the element to be checked.
-A singlechoice quiz is simply a radio-button like representation with parenthesses.
+You can implement a multiple-choice quiz with this checkbox-like notation, where the X marks the element to be checked.
+A single-choice quiz is simply a radio-button like representation with parenthesis.
 You can add as many lines, even hints, or more detailed explanations.
 And there are much more quizzes available.

      {{3-4}}